zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 ```
 $ touch test.py
 ```
-Now, let's code in test.py first and then explain.
+Now, let's open the file editor of your choice, code in test.py, and then explain.
 ```
 from wsgiref.simple_server import make_server